vyfor/cord.nvim/.github/wiki/Configuration.md

 }
 ```

+### 🏷️ Default Configuration

-If you want a fresh start, you can copy the [default config](#default-configuration) and tweak it.
+If you want a fresh start, you can copy the default config and tweak it.
 I suggest only changing what you need, since the rest falls back to defaults.

 <details id="default-config">
-  <summary>Expand to view default config</summary>
+  <summary><strong>Default Configuration</strong></summary>

 ```lua
 {